 For relationships in Ambavioideae, see Surveswaran et al. (2010); the basic phylogenetic structure seems to be [Meiocarpidium [Tetrameranthus et al. + Cananga et al.]].

 Annonoideae show more internal molecular divergence (hence its name, the long branch clade: see also J. A. Doyle et al. 2004; Pirie et al. 2005; Thomas et al. 2015).
-Uvaria is polyphyletic (Mols et al. 2004), and Zhou et al. (2009a, esp. b, 2010) suggested that its limits be extended; geography and phylogeny correlate quite well.
+Uvaria is polyphyletic (Mols et al. 2004a), and L. Zhou et al. (2009a, esp. b, 2010) suggested that its limits be extended; geography and phylogeny correlate quite well.
 The limits of genera like Dasymaschalon and Friesodielsia are also unclear (Wang et al. 2012: independent loss and subsequent parallel evolution in taxa that have lost their inner petals).
-For Guatteria, see Erkens (2007) and Erkens et al. (2007a, b).
+For Guatteria, see Erkens (2007), Erkens et al. (2007a, b); G. heteropetala and G. anomala are successively sister to the res of the genus.
 Tang et al. (2015: character optimisations; see also Nakkuntod et al. 2009) focussed on Goniothalamus, where there is quite extensive variation in the fruit.